 With social media, we have seen the rise of what has come to be known as the “citizen influencer.”
 These are people who have not necessarily ever been on television or seen the inside of an NFL arena.
 They are passionate individuals who develop and share their experiences and opinions on the social web for all to see.
 In their categories of influence, they hold considerably more sway than traditional celebrities.

 Predicting and Maintaining a Successful Social Media Influencer Campaign.

-Once you have selected your influencer, you need to look into their style and impact of their influence.
+Once you have selected your influencer, you need to look into their style and the impact of their influence.

 Unlike a more automated ad strategy, influencers are frequently balancing multiple partnerships.
 Hence, might fall behind on commitments to post on time or make errors in your requested tags or calls to action.
 You’ll need to be more hands-on with these relationships to cultivate them.
 You might have to refine your approach through experience about what works and what doesn’t in your niche.

 While influencer marketing works differently, it’s not too far from our traditional marketing ways.
-It follows similar processes of setting up a digital marketing campaign in which you research, design, budget, execute and review goals.
+It follows similar processes of setting up a digital marketing campaign in which you research, design, budget, execute, and review goals.

 So, What Exactly is a Micro-influencer?

 Micro-influencers are individuals that have between 10,000 to 1,000,000 followers/audience members and are considered experts in their respective fields and area of influence.

 They could be talking about food, travel, fashion or fitness, communities, environment, etc. There is no limit to how many smaller categories and groups of audiences are out there.